The menstruation app aiming to tackle sport's 'last taboo'

 Adapting training regimes could prevent injuries, says Brunivels.

-"Risk of injuries, like anti-cruciate ligament or other soft tissue ligaments, is increased during menstruation," she explains.
+"Risk of injuries, like anti-cruciate ligament or other soft tissue ligaments, is increased when oestrogen levels are high just before ovulation," she explains.

 "When you have high levels of oestrogen, it means stability is affected.